Higher-order discrete time crystals and enhanced sensing in a quantum kicked top: introduction

 In this work, we address the question of whether one of the simplest quantum chaotic systems can host higher-order and robust discrete time crystal (DTC) phases.
 We consider the quantum kicked top, a paradigmatic model of quantum chaos~\cite{1,chaudhury2009quantum,krithika2019nmr}.
 This system possesses a well-defined classical counterpart that exhibits chaotic behavior beyond a certain kicked strength threshold.
 Below this threshold, the phase space shows a mixed structure where both regular and chaotic classical trajectories coexist.
 The model effectively represents an all-to-all coupled spin-$1/2$ chain subjected to periodic kicks~\cite{olsacher2022digital}.
 It has been previously established that the system exhibits a robust $2$-DTC phase~\cite{14}, where regular behavior is indicated by the mean level-spacing ratio.
 We find that the system supports both $2$-DTC and dynamical freezing (DF) phases around alternating rotationally symmetric points.
 In the DF phase, the average magnetization remains close to its initial value for all times.
 Most interestingly, we observe $4$-DTC phases within the regular regime of the system for higher values of angular momentum.
 This phenomenon cannot be explained by the $\mathbb{Z}_2$ symmetry of the model.
-Instead, we interpret the emergence of the $4$-DTC phases using the semiclassical phase-space structure, specifically through the dynamics near spiral saddle nodes.
+Instead, we interpret the emergence of the $4$-DTC phases using the semiclassical phase-space structure, specifically through the phase space bifurcations within a parametric regime.
+The effects of bifurcations are also present in the quantum dynamics of magnetization.

 The stability of the $4$-DTC phases is further analyzed using the linear entropy~\cite{9} for different angular momentum values.
-Moreover, we demonstrate the emergence of dynamical conservation for both the $2$-DTC and DF phases through the time behavior of the out-of-time-ordered correlator (OTOC)~\cite{swingle2018unscrambling,sreeram2025periodicity}.
-In contrast, dynamical conservation appears only periodically for the $4$-DTC phases, as revealed by the time evolution of the OTOC.
+Moreover, we demonstrate the emergence of dynamical conservation for both the $2$-DTC and DF phases through the time behavior of the out-of-time-ordered correlator (OTOC)~\cite{swingle2018unscrambling,sreeram2025periodicity}.In contrast, the OTOC analysis does not reveal any dynamical conservation associated with the $4$-DTC phases.
+The metrological applications of dynamical phases also have been demonstrated through the behavior of the QFI in the context of parameter estimation of the system.
+We have shown that the boundary regions of various dynamical phases helps in estimating parameters with higher precision compared to regions deep inside the phases.
+We also show that the boundary regimes of the 4-DTC phase provide highly sensitive quantum sensing platforms for the precise estimation of the rotational parameter.